-In the US, Red Bull has taken on a revival mission with its Red Bull Rope Masters, but the sport remains absent from the hip-hop radar.
+In the US, Red Bull has taken on a revival mission with its Red Bull Rope Masters and the NDDL still hosts its Double Dutch Holiday Classic at the Apollo Theater, but the sport remains absent from the hip-hop radar.
 If double dutch's early hip-hop presence had been well documented, America's Best Dance Crew could have easily been a Mario Lopez–hosted MTV show about double dutch.
 In 2010, Saltare, a team on that show, featured double dutch in their dance routine, harking back to the long-forgotten time when double dutch and breakdancing were intertwined, but that was just one brief moment.

 Every member of the Fantastic Four is still involved with double dutch, with many judging competitions for the National Double Dutch League.
 They've watched the sport's evolution firsthand and have tried to maintain its status as the primarily female urban street game that hit it big.
 But when Robin, who has since moved to Virginia, tried to expand her town's double dutch league she ran into opposition.
 "They kept mentioning that movie Jump In! with Corbin Bleu," she says.
 "No one knows what it is here."